 Seasonal rains bring higher water levels to Canaveral National Seashore, causing wildlife such as alligators and wading birds to disperse and to be seen less frequently.
 Mosquito levels increase, and exploring trails in some areas may become intolerable.
 While visiting during this season you can expect daily afternoon thunderstorms, stunning views of overhead storm cloud formations, high humidity, and afternoon temperatures in the 90s.

 Dry Season (November through April)

 While some birds are drawn to the seashore year round, the abundance of migrating and wintering birds makes this area, and the nearby wildlife refuge, a birder's paradise during the dry season.
 Smaller crowds, fewer mosquitoes, greater wildlife viewing opportunities and more enjoyable hiking, camping and canoeing adventures characterize this time of year.
 Finally, the seashore offers a greater variety and number of ranger-led activities that provide an in-depth look into the special natural and cultural resources protected in the area.

 Hurricane Season (June 1st through November 30th)

-The season is normally most active between the months of August and October.
+The hurricane season is most active between the months of August and October.